 Sleep loss and health risks are correlated directly and it is important to take it seriously.
 As listed in the above image, not only do we face irritability, moral judgment impairment, diabetes and obesity, we might catch a cold more frequently as our immune system does no longer work sufficiently well.

-Lack of sleep and lack of sleep impacts performance
+and lack of sleep impacts performance

 – possible musical performance impairment-